Here's Why Dr. Jane Goodall Stopped Eating Meat in the '60s

 "I stopped by the end of 60-something like that," Jane said of eating meat.

-The legendary Dr. Jane Goodall has lived a life full of compassion and advocating for animals, sharing her immense knowledge with generations of people eager to soak up her wisdom.
-Dr. Goodall's climate activism has been astoundingly inspiring for countless compassionate people seeking a better, safer, healthier world, and she has clearly lived a long life as an environmental leader and role model.
+Dr. Goodall's climate activism was inspiring for countless compassionate people seeking a better, safer, healthier world, and she has clearly lived a long life as an environmental leader and role model.

 All of that said, does Dr. Goodall maintain a vegan diet?

-Is Jane Goodall vegan?
+Was Jane Goodall vegan?

-"I remember when I first learned about intensive factory farming," she notes in the video interview with Discover Your Motive.
+"I remember when I first learned about intensive factory farming," she noted in the video interview with Discover Your Motive.
 "I was utterly horrified...The next time I looked at a piece of meat on my plate, I thought, 'This symbolizes fear, pain, and death, and I don't want to eat that.'
 So from that moment, it was just, boom, I stopped by the end of 60-something like that."

-Dr. Goodall cites Peter Singer's landmark 1975 book, Animal Liberation, as opening her eyes to the realities of factory farming.
-Based on the timing of her quote and the release of Singer's book, it's safe to assume that Dr. Goodall has been vegan for about two decades, and probably read Singer's book around the early-2000s.
+Based on the timing of her quote and the release of Singer's book, it's safe to assume that Dr. Goodall had been vegan for about two decades, and probably read Singer's book around the early-2000s.

 "I am indeed a vegetarian and I became a vegetarian because I read a book about intensive farming and I was utterly shocked and I didn't realize animals were treated in that way — of course, I do now," she said.